Who We Are

 Special Projects Manager

-Perrin Clore Duncan is an Oklahoma-native and self-identified global citizen.
+At the core of her identity, Perrin has a deep commitment to community, her family, and to being an empathetic and compassionate friend.
 She is passionate about pursuing a life of purpose and deeply believes in the importance of education and equity for all.